Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Related work

-Next, we discuss related work on exploration in CMDPs. \citet{zisselman_explore_2023} leverage exploration at test time to move the agent towards states where it can confidently solve the context, thereby increasing test time performance.
-Our work differs in that we leverage exploration during training in order to increase the number of states from which the agent can confidently solve the test contexts. \citet{jiang_importance_2023} do not make a distinction between reachable and unreachable generalisation and provide intuition which we argue mainly applies to reachable generalisation (see Appendix \ref{app:related}).
-Moreover, their approach only works for off-policy algorithms, whereas ours can be applied to both off-policy and on-policy methods. \citet{zhu_ingredients_2020} learn a reset controller that increases the diversity of the agent's start states.
-However, they only argue that this benefits reachable generalisation. \citet{suau_bad_2024} introduce the notion of policy confounding in out-of-trajectory generalisation.
-The issue of policy confounding is complementary to our intuition for unreachable generalisation.
-However, it is unclear how out-of-trajectory generalisation equates to reachable or unreachable generalisation.
-Moreover, they do not propose a new, scalable approach to tackle the issue.
-More discussion on extended related work is given in supplemental material \ref{app:extended}.
+We now discuss related work on exploration in CMDPs. \citet{zisselman_explore_2023} leverage exploration at test time to move the agent towards states where it can confidently solve the context, thereby increasing test time performance.
+Our work differs in that we leverage exploration during training in order to increase the number of states from which the agent can confidently solve the test contexts.
+Similar to our work, \citet{jiang_importance_2023} use exploration during training to improve generalization.
+However, their approach only works for off-policy algorithms, whereas ours can be applied to both off-policy and on-policy methods.
+For more discussion on the differences between their work and ours, see Appendix~\ref{app:related}. \citet{zhu_ingredients_2020} learn a reset controller that increases the diversity of the starting states.
+However, they only consider reachable generalization, which is meaningfully distinct from the unreachable generalization setting considered in this paper (see Appendix~\ref{app:reachable}). \citet{suau_bad_2024} introduce the notion of policy confounding in out-of-trajectory generalization.
+The issue of policy confounding is complementary to our intuition for unreachable generalization.
+However, they do not propose a new, scalable approach to tackle the issue.
+More discussion on extended related work is given in supplemental material~\ref{app:extended}.